-In those two years, police attempted to downplay the gravity of what Gray evidently endured during one of their notoriously signature “nickel rides” — but, as with any case of this magnitude, the truth trickled out only well after protests quelled and public outrage took aim at another of countless unjustified police homicides.
+In those three years, police attempted to downplay the gravity of what Gray evidently endured during one of their notoriously signature “nickel rides” — but, as with any case of this magnitude, the truth trickled out only well after protests quelled and public outrage took aim at another of countless unjustified police homicides.

 Telling is the mundanity in the news of legally-permissible, ethically-intolerable police violence — that Gray’s untimely and unnecessary demise has faded from headlines sardonically evinces this epidemic so many dismiss as unfounded until its frosty hand touches their lives.